A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Propagator's Path Integral for Spinless Elementary Particles

-\begin{remark} In \cite{mueller} the propagator of a quantum mechanical particle was also derived from de Broglie internal clock hypothesis in the context of weak gravitational fields.
-More recently, a geometric interpretation of quantum mechanics valid for general potentials was proposed in \cite{tavernelli}, starting from Bohm's pilot wave interpretation of quantum mechanics.
+\begin{remark} In \cite{mueller} the propagator of a quantum mechanical particle was also derived from de Broglie internal clock hypothesis in the context of weak gravitational potentials, while in \cite{dolce1,dolce2} the Feynman path integral propagator in the presence of general gauge fields is derived from spacetime geometrodynamics.
+Another geometric interpretation of quantum mechanics valid for general potentials was proposed in \cite{tavernelli}, starting from Bohm's pilot wave interpretation of quantum mechanics.

-In our work the effects on the local metric induced by a general potential are deduced from first principles; the framework of simple isolated units and the principle of isolated equivalence allow to extend the analysis of weak gravitational fields to scalar and vector potential fields.

-Moreover, our framework is not an interpretation of quantum mechanics, as it reduces to the latter only under the condition of weak potential fields and low velocities, when the propagator of a simple unit approximates the quantum mechanical propagator of a spinless elementary particle. \end{remark}
+In our work the effects on the local metric induced by a general potential are deduced from first principles; the framework of isolated units and the principle of isolated equivalence allow to extend the analysis of weak gravitational potentials to scalar and vector potentials for simple units.
+Moreover, our framework is not an interpretation of quantum mechanics, as it reduces to the latter only under the condition of weak potentials and low velocities, when the propagator of a simple unit in Eq.~\eqref{eq:Wgamma} approximates the quantum mechanical propagator of a spinless elementary particle\footnote{As noted in Remark~\ref{radiation}, for a charged unit in a general electromagnetic potential the predictions of the standard theory are preserved under most experimental conditions because of the intermittent loss of isolated status of the unit due to its radiating field.}.
+We shall see Section 5 that the condition of isolated evolution of a unit can be harnessed to device simple experimental tests of our theory. \end{remark}